galaxyproject/training-material/topics/statistics/tutorials/intro_deep_learning/tutorial.md

 >
 {: .hands_on}

-The tool returns 3 files - a `tabular` file containing output (accuracy of cross-validation) of training, a `zipped` file with the trained model and an `H5` file containing the weights of neural network layers.
+The tool gives 3 files as output - a `tabular` file containing output (accuracy of cross-validation) of training, a `zipped` file with the trained model (fitted estimator) and an `H5` file containing the weights of neural network layers.
+The files containing the fitted estimator and weights are used to recreate the model and this recreated model is used to predict labels in test data.

 ### Prediction on test data